Town of Chamonix in the winter

 2. Grand Hôtel des Alpes (chateau-styled luxury hotel with spa)

-Arriving by plane?
+🛬Arriving by plane?
 Book your airport transfer from Geneva here.

-Prefer to rent a car?
+🚗Prefer to rent a car?
 I recommend reserving a car via Discover Cars as they search 500+ agencies for the best deal on your rental.

-Note: This post contains affiliate links, which means I may receive a small commission if you purchase something through one of these links.
-Thank you for supporting the free content on this site!
+Note: This post contains affiliate links, which means I may receive a small commission if you purchase something after clicking.
+Thank you for supporting the free content on this independent site!
 For more information on affiliate links and cookies, see my disclosure page for more details.

 A beautiful snowy scene in Chamonix in the winter with lots of snow, a church, some of the town buildings, and the mountains and mist in the distance.